bbci/bbci_public/HACKING.markdown

 1. Goto the [toolbox repository page on github][bbci_public]
 2. In the top-right corner of the page, click **Fork**.

 That's it!
-Now you have a *fork* of the original project repository.
+Now you have a *fork* of the original toolbox repository.
 You are free to add files, modify files, or even delete the repository without affecting the original project.

-## Keep Your Fork Synced
+## Cloning Your Fork

 Right now, you have a fork of the toolbox repository, but you don't have any files of that repository on your computer.
 Let's create a *clone* of your fork